papertank/envoy-deploy/readme.md

 ### Laravel Mix / NPM

-If you use Laravel mix / npm dependencies in your project, you should add the (disabled by default) `deployment_npm` task to the deploy and deploy_cleanup stories.
+If you use Laravel mix / npm dependencies in your project, you should add the (disabled by default) `deployment_npm` task to the deploy story.
 For example:

 ```
 @story('deploy')